Wednesday, October 6, 2010

 In Holland, a night out on the town, or a social event with coworkers, usually starts out at a local café, with a beer and something called a "bittergarnituur".
 The word translates as the slightly confusing "garnish for bitters", where bitters in this case refers to alcoholic beverages.
 The Dutch were one of the first to dedicate themselves to perfecting the distillation process, presenting the world with spirits such as Dutch gin (jenever) and a large variety of liqueurs and bitters, these last ones presumably with medicinal properties.
 Nowadays, one of the most famous drinks is Ketel One, a Dutch vodka that is especially popular in the United States.

 Alcohol is traditionally consumed with something savory on the side, and thus the bittergarnituur was invented.
-This colorful platter will usually contain bite-size cubes of Gouda cheese, miniature eggrolls and meatballs, perhaps some slices of salami or chorizo and ofcourse, how can it not, the marvelous bitterballen.
+This colorful platter will usually contain bite-size cubes of Gouda cheese, miniature eggrolls and meatballs, perhaps some slices of salami or chorizo and of course, how can it not, the marvelous bitterballen.

 Bitterballen are one of Holland's favorite snacks.
 In the early and mid-1900s, they were the housewife's perfect way to transform yesterday's meat leftovers into today's appetizer.
 Served shaped as a log (kroket) or in bite-size rounds, bitterballen were often served as an aperitif, or tapa, before lunch or dinner.

 Nowadays, bitterballen are predominantly served outside the home, either as part of the bittergarnituur or as a snack on the side with a portion of French fries, but are no longer part of the housewife's culinary repertoire.
+Which is rather unfortunate, because bitterballen are easy to make and freeze beautifully for later use!

 This deep-fried, crispy, bite-size ball of meaty gravy is to be eaten with a good, savory mustard.
 Take the bitterbal between thumb and index finger, dip one side into the mustard and pop the whole thing in your mouth.
 No double-dipping!
+Bitterballen are also, presumably, best eaten while piping hot!

 Bitterballen are traditionally made with beef, but can also be made with chicken, veal or even with mushrooms, for those that prefer a vegetarian option.